 - Has high compression strength.

-- Is corrosion-resistant compared to common cast steel.
+- Is corrosion-resistant compared to typical cast steel.

 Welding cast steel is much easier than cast iron because the last one contains huge amounts of carbon.
 The higher the carbon content, the more prone to cracking the casting is.